 Average tenure of the Ford Motor management team:

 Average tenure of the Ford Motor board of directors:

-Ford Motor Company, together with its subsidiaries, designs, manufactures, markets, finances, and services automobiles.
-The company operates through two sectors, Automotive and Financial Services.
-The Automotive sector develops, manufactures, distributes, and services passenger cars, trucks, SUVs, light commercial vehicles, trucks, vans, and electrified vehicles, as well as offers parts and accessories.
-It offers vehicles primarily under the Ford and Lincoln brand names.
-This sector markets and sells its products through distributors and dealers, as well as through dealerships to fleet customers, including commercial fleet customers, daily rental car companies, and governments.
-The Financial Services sector offers various automotive financing products to and through automotive dealers.
-It provides financing products, including retail installment sale contracts for new and used vehicles; and direct financing leases for new vehicles to retail and commercial customers, government entities, daily rental car companies, leasing companies, and fleet customers.
-This sector also offers wholesale loans to dealers to finance the purchase of vehicle inventory; and loans to dealers to finance working capital and improvement of dealership facilities, purchase dealership real estate, and other dealer vehicle programs.
-It serves clients in North America, South America, Europe, the Middle East, Africa, and the Asia Pacific.
-Ford Motor Company was founded in 1903 and is based in Dearborn, Michigan.
+Ford Motor Company, together with its subsidiaries, designs, manufactures, markets, and services automobiles in North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
+The company’s Automotive segment develops, manufactures, distributes, and services cars, trucks, SUVs, and electrified vehicles under the Ford name; and luxury vehicles under the Lincoln name, as well as service parts and accessories.
+This segment markets its products through distributors and dealers, as well as through dealerships to fleet customers, including commercial fleet customers, daily rental car companies, and governments.
+Its Financial Services segment offers various automotive financing products to and through automotive dealers.
+Its financing products comprise retail installment sale contracts for new and used vehicles; and direct financing leases for new vehicles to retail and commercial customers, such as leasing companies, government entities, daily rental car companies, and fleet customers.
+This segment also offers wholesale loans to dealers to finance the purchase of vehicle inventory; and loans to dealers to finance working capital and improvement of dealership facilities, purchase dealership real estate, and other dealer vehicle programs.
+The company was founded in 1903 and is based in Dearborn, Michigan.

 |Name:||Ford Motor Company|